ParaMongo/deviceidentifier-csharp/README.md

 Utils to manipulate and learn from assorted device identifier formats via Reincubate's DeviceIdentifier API.

-Technical documentation is available on [Reincubate's site](https://docs.reincubate.com/deviceidentifier/?utm_source=github&utm_medium=deviceidentifier-csharp&utm_campaign=deviceidentifier).
+Technical documentation is available on Apples APIs and SDKs

 ## Getting started